 If an employee is experiencing a hostile work environment, they can file a lawsuit against their harasser, whether it be a boss or a peer.
 When considering a lawsuit there are several legal elements that must be considered, including:

-- Does the victim belong to a protected class based on race, religion, ethnicity, age, sex or disability?
+- Is the victim protected by anti-discrimination laws based on race, religion, ethnicity, age, sex or disability?

 - Was the harassment directly related to the victim being of one of these protected classes?

 - Did the employer know of and fail to address the harassment?

 - Did the harassment involve threats of altering employment status?
 (Such as requesting sexual favors in exchange for a promotion).

 - Was the harassment ongoing or was it a single incident?

 Some examples of harassment in the workplace are:

 An attorney will consider these elements for each individual case.
 This type of legal claim is very much based on the specific circumstances involved and there is no one test to determine if a hostile situation was created.
 Generally, a hostile work environment can only be proven if the harassment is ongoing and severe, otherwise, the issue can be addressed using other legal remedies for sexual harassment.
 But a hostile work environment claim must be ongoing and offensive to not only the person being harassed but also subjectively to those considering the legal claim.